 Producing is about learning the right technique and creativity.
 Creativity involves finding your own sound, which is a significant part of anyone's career.
 I hope you find these sources as cool as I do.
 High-quality samples can REALLY make a huge difference in your productions with FL Studio, and these platforms offer some of the best sounds available.

 I'm thinking about making my own collection of samples (and maybe offer them as download here).
-I'm also excited how AI will evolve in music.
+I'm also excited about how AI is evolving in music – tools like Suno AI and AI MIDI generators are changing the game for producers.

 Any sources I've missed?
 Please write them down in the comments.
 Happy producing!